 “I want to make these students’ lives better and give them an opportunity to follow their dreams like I was given,” Moore said.
 “Hopefully, some of them will return to Butler County, so they can help spark economic development and improve the area.”

-“I don’t go back to Butler County very often, but I feel like this is a way I can make a contribution,” Moore said.
-“It also is a way to give back to the engineering profession to prepare the next generation to continue the advances we have made through civil engineering.”
+“I don’t go back to Butler County as often as I would like – though I go back several times a year – but I feel like this is a way I can make a contribution,” Moore said.
+“It also is a way to give back to the engineering profession to prepare the next generation to continue the advances that have been made through civil engineering.”

 Moore met two of his Moore-Meredith Scholarship recipients in early November.
 Many years, Moore visits Butler County High School to speak about engineering to his high school.
 He participates in Career Day and encourages students to consider UK.
 This year, he also visited UK, where he met with the College of Engineering and ate lunch with senior Haley Adkins and freshman Breanna Whittinghill.